dapplo/dapplo.github.io/_blocks/Dapplo.Config.md

 Added support for reading & writing from the registry, ini files and JSON.
 For certain types it should be possible to use the [DescriptionAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.descriptionattribute.aspx) and [CategoryAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.categoryattribute.aspx) as documentation
 Properties with the [NonSerializedAttribute](https://msdn.microsoft.com/en-us/library/system.nonserializedattribute.aspx) should be ignored, values which don't pass validation also.
+The property can be mapped to another property in JSON, Ini or the registry by using the [DisplayNameAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.displaynameattribute.aspx)
 Status: <span class="glyphicon glyphicon-remove"/>